 I am an Assistant Professor in the Department of Computer Science at the Illinois Institute of Technology.
-I lead the laboratory for high-performance, experimental systems and architecture (HExSA) where we focus on various areas of computer systems research.
+I lead the laboratory for high-performance, experimental systems and architecture (HExSA) where we focus on various aspects of computer systems research.
 My research interests span several areas in systems including OS, computer architecture, embedded systems, system security, and virtualization.
 A current primary focus of our lab is the design of specialized system software stacks for parallel and emerging computing applications.
 You can see my publications below.

 I am actively looking for new PhD students!
 Students interested in working with me should see this page.

 If you're an undergrad considering research or going to grad school, you should take a look at this page.

 The University of Texas at Austin